pjbiggs/Massey203311/Week12/Week12.md

 #### **26-Feb-2024 -- Instructions for logging on is being worked on currently and will be updated on 01-Mar-2024.**

-# Transcriptomic Analysis and Visualization
+# Week 12 - Transcriptomic Analysis and Visualization

 **A/Prof Olin Silander, with Prof P Biggs**

 ## Learning Objectives